 Breaking down large projects into smaller tasks can feel much more manageable and helps students stay motivated.
-It’s also a good idea to split study sessions up into 35-45-minute work sessions with a 10-15-minute break every hour.
+It’s also a good idea to split study sessions up into 35-45 minute work sessions with a 10-15 minute break every hour.

 4. Put Phones On ‘Do Not Disturb’

-The easiest way to avoid these portable distractions is activating ‘Do Not Disturb’ mode and putting them somewhere out of sight.
-In fact, having a phone free zone can be hugely beneficial when it comes to students focusing and retaining information.
+The easiest way to avoid these portable distractions is to activate ‘Do Not Disturb’ mode and put them somewhere out of sight.
+In fact, having a phone-free zone can be hugely beneficial when it comes to students focusing and retaining information.

 5. Listen To Music

 If students are trying to study in a busy environment or can just hear the general household noise in the background, it can be very distracting.
 That’s why using headphones to listen to music can make it much easier to focus and enable them to zone out any noise.

 6. Use Rewards

-If they get everything done they intended to at the beginning of the session, they can reward themselves with something like watching a YouTube video, a movie or just hanging out with friends.
+If they get everything done that they intended to at the beginning of the session, they can reward themselves with something like watching a YouTube video, a movie, or just hanging out with friends.